compsocialscience/summer-institute/2022/paris/apply.md

 ## How To Apply

-Applicants must submit the following documents:

-* A vita including an e-mail address and an alternative means of contact (e.g., phone number).
-The vita should not include any picture.
-* A statement of intent (maximum one page) describing their research interests and how they would benefit from this summer school.
-* (if travel allowance required): justification for travel allowance, including for instance an exemplary itinerary and a summary of potential expenses

-**In order to be guaranteed consideration, all application materials must be submitted by February 28, 2022.** All application materials must be submitted through the following Google Form \[insert link\].
+**In order to be guaranteed consideration, all application materials must be submitted by February 28, 2022.** All application materials must be submitted through the **following Google Form \[insert link\]**.
 We will notify applicants solely through e-mail by March 15, 2022, and will ask participants to confirm their participation very soon thereafter.

 Inquiries can be sent to SICSSParis@gmail.com.